-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and the Company and of the profit or loss of the Group for that period.

-In preparing the Group and Company financial statements, the Directors are required to:
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and parent Company and of their profit or loss for that period.
+In preparing each of the Group and parent Company financial statements, the Directors are required to:

-- a) select suitable accounting policies and then apply them consistently; - b) make judgements and estimates that are reasonable and prudent; - c) state whether they have been prepared in accordance with IFRSs adopted by the EU; - d) prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether they have been prepared in accordance with IFRSs as adopted by the EU; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and the parent Company will continue in business.

-The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group's and the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Group and the Company and enable them to ensure that the financial statements and the Directors' Remuneration Report comply with the Companies Act 2006 and, as regards the Group financial statements, Article 4 of the IAS Regulation.
-They are also responsible for safeguarding the assets of the Group and the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the parent Company's transactions and disclose with reasonable accuracy at any time the financial position of the parent Company and enable them to ensure that its financial statements comply with the Companies Act 2006.
+They have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the Group and to prevent and detect fraud and other irregularities.